Opening hours

 Frequently Asked Questions

-When there is a congenital eye disorder, a chronic condition from birth or a serious visual field limitation, an eyelid correction is reimbursed from the basic package.
-You can consult your health insurer prior to the treatment to make sure whether the treatment will be reimbursed for you.
+When there is a congenital eye condition, a chronic condition from birth, or a severe visual field restriction, an eyelid correction is covered by the basic insurance package.
+Prior to the treatment, you can consult your health insurance provider to ensure that the treatment is covered for you.

-The scars of an intervention on the eyes are hardly visible, because the cut is made in the natural fold of the eyelid.
-The skin can be red in color for the first two weeks after treatment, but this will disappear again.
+The scars from an eye procedure are barely visible, as the incision is made in the natural fold of the eyelid.
+The skin may appear red in color during the first two weeks after the treatment, but this will fade away on its own.